tdeppner/Remote-Wake-Sleep-On-LAN-Docker/README.md

 2) My standard docker image expectations are
 - Image as small as reasonable, minimize bloat, etc.
-- Rely on docker container idempotence (stopping and _even_ rm-ing a container should alway be safe.
-Always use -v to mount directories or volumes as warranted.)
+- Rely on docker container idempotence (stopping and _even_ rm-ing a container should alway be safe.)
+  - Use -v to mount directories or volumes as warranted.
+  - Have backups.
+(Using mounted directories is often easier to backup than a docker volume.)
 - Have an internal healthcheck, and where possible an externally available one.
+- No SSL or certbot in the container.
+  - Have a traefik container (or your reverse proxy of choice) running which can provide for SSL certs for any docker images that request it.

-3) Patches, requests, etc, are fine.
+3) Patches, requests, etc, are welcomed.
-- I do not expect a lot of feature changes, this is a reasonably complete tool at this point.
+- I do not expect (personally) to do many feature changes, this is a reasonably complete tool at this point.
-- If there's an upstream change you really like and this image could benefit from a quicker rebuilt, feel free to reach out.
+- If there's an upstream change you really like and this image could benefit from a quicker rebuild, feel free to reach out.
-- ex0nuss made a fine tool, it has a place in a homelab with various hardware, it's a shame to see it languish, be subsumed by security concerns, or just be so terribly out of date you're not sure.
+- ex0nuss made a fine tool, it has a place in a homelab (or small production shop) with various hardware, it's a shame to see it languish, be subsumed by security concerns, or just be so terribly out of date you're not sure.

 ## Summary